Nassau County Workers’ Compensation Lawyer

 While some occupations are inherently more hazardous than ever, employees expect– and the law requires– all employers to take reasonable measures to ensure the safety of their employees.
 There are, inevitably, hazards that fall out of an employer’s control.
 Thus, in every state, employers are expected to provide workers’ compensation insurance in some form or other.
 The reality is, however, this is not a guarantee that you will be covered for all required care or lost wages.

 Experienced Nassau County workers’ compensation lawyers see these cases quickly become complex and confusing for workplace accident victims.
 In the midst of this confusion, insurance providers will attempt to have injured workers settle for the lowest amount possible.
 This is simply their job, to save their companies money.
-If you or a loved one are injured in the workplace, speak to a New York work injury lawyer as early as possible, to ensure you receive fair treatment and the compensation you deserve.
+If you or a loved one are injured in the workplace, speak to a seasoned injury lawyer as early as possible, to ensure you receive fair treatment and the compensation you deserve.
 En Español.

 Filing a Workers’ Compensation Claim

 Work injury law varies from state to state.
 If someone sustained their injury in Nassau County, there are a few crucial facts to know.
 First, in order to receive compensation, people will be expected to prove that their injury was a direct result of the work they were doing.
-In many cases, Nassau County workers’ compensation lawyers will see insurance providers try to attribute a worker’s injury to a preexisting condition, even when it is clear this is not the case.
+In many cases, workers’ compensation lawyers will see insurance providers try to attribute a worker’s injury to a preexisting condition, even when it is clear this is not the case.

 An individual may have sustained back injury years ago, but the fact that they fell at work and are unable to walk the next day is no coincidence.
 Attorneys will ensure it is not treated as such.
 Also, people should know that they will be expected to submit to a medical exam.
 While this is typically referred to as an independent medical examination, that name may be misleading.
 The examiner is not independent at all, as they are hired by the employer’s insurance company.